pnp/sp-dev-fx-webparts/samples/react-graph-calendar/README.md

 # React Graph Calendar Web Part

 ## Summary
 This is a sample web part developed using React Framework to gather events from the underlying group calendar of a Team site.
-This sample also demonstrates the utilization of web parts as Teams tabs and offering a visualization context to change behaviors based on the platform used (Getting the proper information from the team vs. SharePoint site, understanding the context of the theme on Teams, etc.).
+This sample also demonstrates the utilization of web parts as Teams tabs and Personal tab and offering a visualization context to change behaviors based on the platform used (Getting the proper information from the team vs. SharePoint site, understanding the context of the theme on Teams, etc.).

 ### Web Part in SharePoint Online
 ![The web part in action](./assets/react-graph-calendar-spo.gif)